Optimally Controlling a Random Population: Hard Cases

 \begin{lemma} Algorithm~\ref{alg:EXPSPACE} returns \emph{True} if and only if the answer to the \problem\ is positive. \end{lemma}

-\begin{proof} Let $V_0 \supsetneq V_1 \supsetneq \ldots \supsetneq V_n$ be the successive values of $V$ throughout the execution, which terminates by monotonicity.
+\begin{proof} Let $\vectV_0 \supsetneq \vectV_1 \supsetneq \ldots \supsetneq \vectV_n$ be the successive values of $\vectV$ throughout the execution, which terminates by monotonicity.

 Suppose the algorithm returns \emph{True} in line 8.
-Let $Y = \ideal{V_n}$.
-As we exited the loop in line 7, no symbolic commit was removed in lines 4 and 6.
-Thus, $Y$ is a "winning@@arena" "arena" for reaching $F$ and, according to Lemma~\ref{lem:winningarena}, the "safe random walk in $Y$" almost-surely reaches $F$.
+Let $Y = \ideal{\vectV_n}$.
+As we exited the loop in line 7, no "symbolic commit" was removed in lines 4 and 6.
+Hence the condition on line 3 was false, meaning that $Y$ is an "arena", and the condition on line 5 was false as well, meaning that $Y$ is a "winning arena" for reaching $\ideal{\textbf{f}}$.
+Furthermore, it contains $\ideal{\textbf{i}}$, since we returned \emph{True}.
+As a consequence, by Lemma~\ref{lem:winningarena}, a "safe random walk in $Y$" almost surely reaches $\ideal{\textbf{f}}$ from all configurations in $\ideal{\textbf{i}}$.